rosstapson/browsersettings/module/docs/index.md

 ###Media Playback

-iPhone
+inline video
-:	inline video - set this to `true` to disable fullscreen playback.
-The `<video>` element in the HTML document must also include the 'webkit-playsinline' attribute.
+:	iPhone - set this to `true` to enable inline video playback.
+The `<video>` element in the HTML document must also include the `webkit-playsinline` attribute.

-iPhone, Android
+require user action
-:	require user action - set this to `false` to allow auto play.
-Ensure the `<audio>` or `<video>` element you want to play has the 'autoplay' attribute set.
+:	require user action - set this to `true` to require the user to press 'play'.
+If set to `false`, ensure the `<audio>` or `<video>` element you want to play has the `autoplay` attribute set.